influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/exprFilter.md

 withFields(fields)
 ```

-Fields refers to set of keys that refer to the paths within event payload.
+"Fields refers to set of keys that refer to the paths within event payload."

 ### fn withFieldsMixin